Interview and pictures by Marko Syrjälä

 Actually in Sweden Rock Festival this year, I met Herman from Victory…

 NIBBS: Herman Frank?

-NIBBS: Well there you go, if he gets his act together he will make great music, if he doesn’t then he will just be sitting at home.
-But I love Fritz, he’s a friend and I’m sure people who read this interview know people who’ve got a sickness or an illness and if you’re fit, you’re fit.
-When he’s fit he’s one of the best drummers that I know.
+NIBBS: Well, there you go.
+If he gets his act together, he will make great music.
+If he doesn’t, then he will just be sitting at home.
+But I love Fritz, he’s a friend, and I’m sure people who read this interview know people who’ve got a sickness or an illness, and if you’re fit, you’re fit.
+When he’s healthy, he’s one of the best drummers that I know.
 He wouldn’t have played on “Metalhead” and

 How do you like the DVD you made with him, “the Saxon Chronicles”?

 NIBBS: Yeah, he played like a ten-minute drum solo on there or something like that; my children watched that and tried to play that drum solo.
 It’s a big inspiration for any drummer.
 It’s not everybody’s cup of tea, but I think, in my opinion, he has a similar style to Nigel, maybe it doesn’t sound like that to you, but it was easy to play with Fritz – when he wasn’t drunk.

 NIBBS: A few times.